opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 ### General points about technical documentation

-* Document your code for your own future reference (because it’s in the open others will benefit too), chances are one day you’ll thank yourself (and your team).
+ * Document your code for your own future reference, chances are one day you’ll thank yourself (and your team).
+Because it’s in the open others will benefit too!

  * Some documentation is better than none.
-Leave documentation "stubs" (pages with headings of known areas not documented), this helps by providing a clear place to contribute documentation and shows you are aware of what is and isn’t complete.
+Leave documentation "stubs" (pages with headings of known undocumented areas).
+This helps by providing a clear place to contribute documentation and shows you are aware of what is and isn’t complete.
 It is common practice in open source to accept things as incomplete as long as this is pointed out to users.

 * Understand that documentation is never really finished, it will evolve as your code does.[^11]